Skip to content

 • Localized - Place names are translated automatically based on the device locale (where available).

-• Customizable - Provide any SwiftUI view for complete control over the look and feel.
+• Customizable - Provide any SwiftUI view for complete control over the look and feel of the results.

 A screenshot showing a search view in a SwiftUI app on iOS